hexagontruth/hexular/README.md

   - Many of the icons used in the Hexular Studio interface are taken from the [Material Design Icons](https://materialdesignicons.com/) project, and distributed under the Open Font License.
 The font itself was compiled using [Fontello](http://fontello.com/).

-  - At the moment I am also using [jscolor](http://jscolor.com/) for the appearance modal color selectors.
+  - At the moment I am also using [jscolor](http://jscolor.com/) for the Theme modal color selectors.

   - For more information on HEXAGONAL AWARENESS, please check out:
     - [https://hexagon.life/](https://hexagon.life/)